-Part 3 of the bill provides for the operation of the reconstituted Greyhound Racing NSW [GRNSW].
-GRNSW will be responsible for developing greyhound racing in New South Wales as a competitive and sustainable industry.
+Part 3 of the bill provides the operation of the reconstituted Greyhound Racing New South Wales.
+Greyhound Racing New South Wales will be responsible for developing greyhound racing in New South Wales as a competitive and sustainable industry.
 It will be independent of the Crown and does not represent the State.
 It will have significant autonomy in determining how to structure the industry in order to achieve commercial sustainability.
-It has been afforded a number of responsibilities through this bill, including:

-- conducting greyhound race meetings or authorising greyhound race meetings to be conducted by greyhound racing clubs - developing track safety standards - operating the Greyhounds as Pets (adoption) program.
+It has been afforded a number of responsibilities through this bill, including for: conducting greyhound race meetings or authorising greyhound race meetings to be conducted by greyhound racing clubs, developing track safety standards and operating the greyhounds as pets adoption program.

-GRNSW will be required to hold an operating licence to authorise its role as the industry's commercial body.
+Greyhound Racing New South Wales will be required to hold an operating licence to authorise its role as the industry's commercial body.
 This will provide autonomy to meet its commercial imperatives and manage daily operations, while still allowing the Government to set the high order requirements and conditions for the industry's operation.
 The Minister for Racing will be able to issue, amend, suspend or cancel the commercial body's licence.
-Prior to doing so, the Minister must consult with the Integrity Commission.
-This provides a mechanism for the Government to take action where, for example, the commercial entity is found to be breaching its license or the Integrity Commission identifies matters of concern.
+Prior to doing so, the Minister must consult with the integrity commission.
+This provides a mechanism for the Government to take action where, for example, the commercial entity is found to be breaching its licence or the integrity commission identifies matters of concern.

-I now turn to Part 4 of the bill, which builds on the establishment of the Integrity Commission.
+I now turn to part 4 of the bill, which builds on the establishment of the integrity commission.
 The bill creates a strong welfare framework for those greyhounds involved in the industry.
-Part 4 of the bill creates a Greyhound Industry Animal Welfare Committee to provide advice to the Commission.
-The five-person committee will provide advice to the Integrity Commission, including as the enforceable code of practice relating to the welfare of greyhounds is developed.

-The code of practice will address standards for the keeping, treatment, handling and care of industry greyhounds.
+Part 4 of the bill creates a greyhound industry animal welfare committee to provide advice to the commission.
+The five-person committee will provide advice to the integrity commission, including as the enforceable code of practice relating to the welfare of greyhounds is developed.
+The code of practice will address standards for keeping, treatment, handling and care of industry greyhounds.
 It will also set standards for the facilities, equipment and conditions at premises where greyhounds are kept, trained or raced.

-The Commission may make compliance with the code of practice a condition of registration for industry participants, and any contraventions may constitute grounds for disciplinary action such as deregistration.
-For balance and appropriate scrutiny, the code must be signed off by the Minister for Racing and the Minister for Primary Industries.

-Breaches of the code will be dealt with through new penalties, including also the option of prosecution action, with a potential jail term of two years for some offences.
+The commission may make compliance with the code of practice a condition of registration for industry participants, and any contraventions may constitute grounds for disciplinary action such as deregistration.
+For balance and appropriate scrutiny, the code must be signed off by both the Minister for Racing and the Minister for Primary Industries.
+Breaches of the code will be dealt with through new penalties, including: infringement notices, fines, suspension or disqualification.
+There will also be the option of prosecution action, with a potential jail term of two years for some offences.